DmitryLikhachev94/DocuSketch_test_task/README.md

     - draws plot for comparing different columns
     - saves plots in a folder called “plots”
     - returns paths to all plots
 Create jupyter notebook called Notebook.ipynb in the root directory to call and visualize our plots
-Publish the project on github
-Email us with link to your project